Debt-for-nature swap: Impacts on the poor

 Debt for nature swaps are usually actioned by an indebted nation's elite, not the peasantry who may traditionally have owned or at least used the land in question.
 Land rights are often expressed in different ways and ownership takes many forms.
 Some early debt-for-nature swaps tended to overlook the people living on the land set aside for conservation.
 Subsequent swaps have sought to include local residents, especially indigenous peoples, in the decision making process and the management of lands.
 Although "seeking" to include does not mean that local residents have been included.
 Reports of recent debt swap cases in Madagascar, for instance, indicate local resentment towards conservation projects.

 Meddling in the internal affairs

-It was feared that the however well-intentioned environmental protection programs could be perceived as middlesome and imperialistic.
+It was feared that the however well-intentioned environmental protection programs could be perceived as meddlesome and imperialistic.
 The establishment of national parks in Africa has in some cases led to the impoverishment and displacement of local populations.
 This kind of intervention was labeled as environmental or eco-colonialism.